OCTOBER 2025 READING LIST

 THE 100 BY KASS MORGAN (AUDIO)

-Ever since a devastating nuclear war, humanity has lived on spaceships far above Earth's radioactive surface.
-Now, one hundred juvenile delinquents -- considered expendable by society -- are being sent on a dangerous mission: to recolonize the planet.
-It could be their second chance at life...or it could be a suicide mission.
+Since a devastating nuclear war, humanity has resided aboard spacecraft well above Earth's radioactive surface.
+Currently, a group of one hundred juvenile delinquents—deemed disposable by society—is dispatched on a perilous mission: to re-establish a colony on the planet.
+This could be their second chance at life, or it might turn out to be a suicidal endeavor.

-CLARKE was arrested for treason, though she's haunted by the memory of what she really did.
-WELLS, the chancellor's son, came to Earth for the girl he loves -- but will she ever forgive him?
-Reckless BELLAMY fought his way onto the transport pod to protect his sister, the other half of the only pair of siblings in the universe.
-And GLASS managed to escape back onto the ship, only to find that life there is just as dangerous as she feared it would be on Earth.
+CLARKE was imprisoned on treason charges, yet she remains haunted by her real actions.
+WELLS, the chancellor's son, journeyed to Earth for his loved one — but will she ever forgive him?
+Bold BELLAMY forcefully entered the transport pod to rescue his sister, the only sibling pair in existence.
+Meanwhile, GLASS successfully escaped back onto the ship, only to find that life there is just as dangerous as she had feared on Earth.

-Confronted with a savage land and haunted by secrets from their pasts, the hundred must fight to survive.
-They were never meant to be heroes, but they may be mankind's last hope. —Goodreads
+Facing a hostile land and haunted by their past secrets, the hundred struggle to survive.
+They were never intended to be heroes, yet they might become humanity's final hope.

 I discovered The 100 ages ago, but when the series became a television show, I leaned into the visual depiction of the story.
 I watched the first season with excitement and found the plot intriguing, but for some reason, I never continued with the story.
 Now, years later, I decided to give the books a try.
 I was surprised to find that listening to the book was fascinating.
 The bouncing around from character to character was neither unsettling nor creative.
 I had some difficulty at times to keep up with the proper timeline, whether in the present or while reading a flashback.
 However, it did not take long for me to realize where I was in the story.